Introduction to Smaller Church Monuments

 All the way back with the strapwork monuments, there was scope for circles as part of the design, and monuments based upon circular and later oval compositions also became most noticeable in the second part of the 18th Century, often very elegant, sometimes sparingly so with the absolute minimum of ornament, like some Robert Adam design, other times more decorated.
 They were never that common as a proportion of all memorials, but are widespread.

-A particularly elegant development of the oval is to make it slightly domed in the centre, and surround it with a delicately carved border of scrolls, Classical leaves of the variety called Acanthus, or dreancy to the Baroque, sometimes the very Baroque, and allows scope for the sculptor to demonstrate much ingenuity and virtuoso carving, including perhaps fruit, or winged cherubs among the foliage or drapery, or even whole figures.
+A particularly elegant development of the oval is to make it slightly domed in the centre, and surround it with a delicately carved border of scrolls, Classical leaves of the variety called Acanthus, or hanging drapery, to make a cartouche monument.
+These have a tendancy to the Baroque, sometimes the very Baroque, and allows scope for the sculptor to demonstrate much ingenuity and virtuoso carving, including perhaps fruit, or winged cherubs among the foliage or drapery, or even whole figures.
 As well as Cartouches which form a whole monument, in miniature form, particularly in the earlier examples, they are often used to enclose the coat of arms of the deceased.
-They seem to appear as full sized monuments from the early 1600s, with their peak in the later 17th and earlier 18th Centuries, though again, never common.
+They seem to appear as full sized monuments from the early 1600s, with their peak in the later 17th and earlier 18th Centuries, though again, never common, as there was so much work for the sculptor.
 Having a natural curve, they were sometimes favoured for monuments to be attached to pillars in churches, between nave and aisles.
 Definitely to look out for.

 Hanging drape wall monuments.

-And another type – the wall monument made to look like a hanging drape.
+And another type - the wall monument carved to look like a hanging drape.
 This would be like a small sheet, tied at the top two corners so that there would be a gently curving fold between them, drop-folds to the sides, which would act in place of the side pilasters in the monument, and in between a flat surface on which to cut the inscription.
-Typically, the base of this sheet would be another curve, and the edging would be fringed, and typically gilded.
+Typically, the base of this sheet would be another curve, and the edging would be fringed, and typically gilded (though a lot of gilding is modern and may not have been part of the original design).
 The elegance of the drop folds, the delicacy of the fringing, the complexity of the knots and the cords which were often carved to tie them, were all opportunities for the sculptor to demonstrate his invention and skill.
-At the top, there could be a backing, a place for a shield of arms, or some carved cherub’s head or other decoration.
-This style seems to have always been quite unusual, but is perhaps most often found in the first few decades of the 18th Century, though examples are occasionally found from far later.
+At the top, there could be a backing, a place for a shield of arms, or some carved cherub's head or other decoration.
+This style seems to have always been quite unusual, but is perhaps most often found in the first few decades of the 18th Century, though examples are occasionally found from much later.

 Without wanting to diverge to those monuments which have full figure sculpture, we have already noted that many monuments have winged cherub heads included in them (there is a separate page on architectural cherubs on this site), and full figure cherubs and putti are common in the 18th Century.
-I am no fan of the breed in general, but it must be admitted they are of long pedigree within sculpture, particularly during the Renaissance, and many of these later English cherubs hearken back to that style.
-A pair of such cherubs at the sides of a monument can do for figure sculpture when an allegorical figure would be too tall and slim for the composition.
-The pictures above show free-standing cherubs and winged cherubic heads.
-The grouping of cherubic heads into pairs and triplets is common.
-The free-standing examples include a mourning cherub holding a skull, a rather jolly one holding a knight's helm, and one with an upturned torch, symbolising the snuffing out of the flame of Life.
+I am not particularly a fan of the breed in general, but it must be admitted they are of long pedigree within sculpture, particularly during the Renaissance, and many of these later English cherubs hearken back to that style.
+A pair of such cherubs at the sides or on top of a monument can do for figure sculpture when an allegorical figure would be too tall and slim for the composition.
+The pictures above show free-standing ones, and include a mourner holding a skull, a rather jolly one holding a knight's helm, one with an upturned torch, symbolising the snuffing out of the flame of Life, and a snivelling one with a crown.

-We should say something about the additions – accoutrements if you will – emblematic of death and rebirth which were charactistic of the 17th and especially the 18th Centuries.
+Perhaps here, between the 18th Century and the 19th Century, I should divert and say something about the additions - accoutrements if you will - emblematic of death and rebirth which were charactistic of the 17th and especially the 18th Centuries.
 The skull was always popular as a reminder of death (memento mori) and that the most noble and proud person would come to dust.
 Often the skull would have no lower jaw, particularly if free standing rather than carved in relief.
 Sometimes there would be crossbones under the skull.
 The counterpart of the winged cherubic head, indicative of going to heaven, was the Deathshead, a grinning skull with bat wings.
+Lots more about skulls on this page.
 From early in the 18th Century, and much more as time went on, small funereal urns make an appearance, typically in high relief on a backing or simply against the wall, or on the larger monuments, free standing ones.
 These might be draped, either symmetrically, or with the drapery in front on one side of a classical pot, and behind on the other, and often falling asymmetrically far down one side of the monument, as in Death veiling Life.
 Instead of urns, there may be lamps, of Roman or Aladdin style, often with carved flames, indicative of the flame of eternal Life, or Faith.
 The use of the Egyptian-style obelisk as a symbol of death and reincarnation has already been mentioned (and see this page).

-Obelisk monuments, recollecting the Ancient Egyption preoccupation with mortality.
+Obelisk monuments, recalling the Ancient Egyption preoccupation with mortality.

-Crossed branches also appear in the 1830s, which may be visibly broken, as in plucked from their family tree and thus to die, or indicative of peace.
+Crossed branches also appear in this period, though much more commonly in the 19th Century, which may be visibly broken, as in plucked from their family tree and thus to die, or indicative of peace.
 Carved sunbursts near the top of the monument indicate Heaven.
 Winged cherubic heads also indicate Heaven, but cherubs and putti may also be mourners, weeping with handkerchiefs to their eyes or gesturing melodramatically, popular in the mid and later 18th Century.
 Drapery itself indicates repose, collapse into stillness, or simply recalls the funeral pall.
 Larger monuments may have drapes near the top and sides as if pulled aside from some pavilion erected above the deceased so that mourners can glance within.
 Wreaths are common marks of respect for the dead, and there are many on church monuments from the later 18th Century and onwards, and cut flowers of various types recall the fragility and short span of Life.
-The occasional broken pillar generally indicates the extinction of the male line of some noble family.
+The occasional broken pillar generally indicates the extinction of the male line of some noble family, and this type of monument became popular out of doors in the churchyard or cemetery - see the page on Introduction to Churchyard monuments.

-Even on the most simple wall monuments, many masons and sculptors sign their names from the 1780s onwards into the 19th Century, and it is always worth a look to see if you can see the signature on a monument from this period.
-Among the mason sculptors, there were a few whose work is found all over the country, such as the firm of Gaffin of Regent Street, and many whose signed work is found only in a few churches in some very local area, for example Woodiss of Sheen, South London.
+Even on the most simple wall monuments, from the 1780s onwards into the 19th Century, many masons and sculptors sign their names, and it is always worth a look to see if you can see the signature on a monument from this later period.
+Among the mason sculptors, there were a few whose work is found all over the country, such as the firm of Gaffin of Regent Street, and many whose signed work is found only in a few churches in some very local area, for example Woodiss of Sheen in South London.

 Monumental sculpture of girls with pots, 1800s-1840s.

 For more ostentatious monuments, the inventive 19th Century mind meant that endless possibilities opened up for sculptural adornment.
-The sculptured plaque or frieze makes a strong reappearance, with scenes from the deceased’s life, or deathbed scenes (see picture at bottom of this page), often rather cool and severe in their Classicism.
-From the later 18th Century and with more in the first part of the 19th Century, we see the classical girl mourning against a pot.
+The sculptured plaque or frieze makes a strong reappearance, with scenes from the deceased's life, or deathbed scenes (see picture at bottom of this page), often rather cool and severe in their Classicism.
+From the later 18th Century and with more in the first part of the 19th Century, we see the classical girl mourning against a pot, a thoroughly commendable development.
 There are many excellent examples, as full figures, or as high relief, and these are surely among the most enjoyable church monuments to discover.
 Typically we might have a central pot, or casket, with a girl standing leaning against it, or seated against it, or even hugging it.
 In some cases the figure is clearly allegorical, in others she may be taken as the mourning wife.
-We may have two figures, or one might be mortal, the other an angel – an interesting combination of the Christian symbology with the essentially Pagan Classical.
+We may have two figures, or one might be mortal, the other an angel - an interesting combination of the Christian symbology with the essentially Pagan Classical.
 There was also a vogue to include a carved portrait of the deceased, often on a roundel on the base of the pot or side of the casket, but sometimes as a plate carried or held by the girl or an angel.
 The figures may be severely Classical Hellenic, shown in calm repose with faces often in absolute profile, or Hellenistic and Baroque, with twisting bodies and swirling drapery, so that the once flat wall plaque becomes an extremely three dimensional work which can be appreciated from a range of different views.
 Some very notable sculptors specialised in church monuments of this type, such as John Bacon and the junior Westmacott.
+There is a page on this site all about Classical girls on monuments.

 The monument as a scroll, landscape and portrait format.

-Some of the monument types have disappeared by this time, such as cartouches, but even at the simplest level there are new ones.
-Aside from the tomb chest ends and casket ends mentioned above, there are monuments carved as unrolling scrolls, the 19th Century equivalent of the hanging drapes of the 18th Century, and something not really seen in church monuments since late medieval times – the return of the Gothic.
-This would be typically as a Gothic window style monument, with one or three lights but the stone inscription where the glass should be.
+Some of the monument types have disappeared by this time (dawn of the 19th Century), such as cartouches, but even at the simplest level there are new variants on the wall panel monument.
+Aside from the tomb chest ends and casket ends mentioned above, there are monuments carved as unrolling scrolls, the 19th Century equivalent of the hanging drapes of the 18th Century, and something not really seen in church monuments since late medieval times - the return of the Gothic.
+This would be typically as a Gothic window style monument, with one or three lights but the stone inscription where the glass should be (so termed 'blind window').
 Often these monuments incorporate side pillars in a different coloured stone or marble.
-Although this website is not particularly concerned with brasses, we should note that from mid-Victorian times, there is the renaissance of brass memorials, as typically rectangular or Gothic arch panels, with lettering, often highly Gothic, in black and with initial capitals and important names in red; more an exercise in calligraphy than sculptural.
+Although this website is not particularly concerned with brasses, we should note that from mid-Victorian times, there is the renaissance of brass memorials, as typically rectangular or Gothic arch panels, with lettering, often highly Gothic, in black (often the hard-to-read spiky blackletter) and with initial capitals and important names in red; more an exercise in calligraphy than sculptural.

 Early 20th Century and the revival of the coloured monument.

 And then, with the last of these war memorial slabs, sculpted church monuments come to an abrupt stop.
-Later monuments are few indeed, often confined to vicars and other ecclesiastics of the church, and typically extremely plain, as if to have ornament or excess expense on such things was felt to be inappropriate or embarrassing.
-There are of course a few exceptions, but in general, by 1930, we have to mourn the demise of the church monument.
+Later monuments are far fewer, often confined to vicars and other ecclesiastics of the church, and typically extremely plain, as if to have ornament or excess expense on such things was felt to be inappropriate or embarrassing.
+There are of course a few exceptions, but in general, by 1930, we have to mourn the demise of the church monument itself.

 Bob Speel.

-Kneeler monuments // White-on-black monuments // Cherubs // Winged cherub heads // Queen Eleanor Crosses
+Kneeler monuments // White-on-black monuments // Classical girls on monuments // Cherubs // Winged cherub heads